Checklist header

 PEOs require you to have business registrations

 PEOs are co-employers, which means you still need a business registration wherever your employees reside.
-This isn’t a significant issue if you hire locally.
-But if you plan to hire outside of your state or country, you’ll first need to get a business registration or set up a local entity wherever you want to hire.
+This isn’t a significant issue if you hire domestically.
+But if you plan to hire outside of your country or jurisdiction, you’ll first need to get a business registration or set up a local entity wherever you want to hire.

-On the other hand, EORs take on the complete responsibility for legal compliance, along with payroll processing, benefits administration, and employment contracts.
-This enables you to hire talent globally without the need to worry about local labor laws, tax filings, or compliance matters.
+EORs take on complete responsibility for legal compliance, payroll processing, benefits administration, and employment contracts.
+This enables you to hire talent globally without worrying about local labor laws, tax filings, or compliance matters.
 Since the EOR acts as the legal employer, they assume full liability for any compliance issues or concerns that may arise.

 PEOs may require a minimum number of employees

-EORs, on the other hand, don't have minimum employee requirements.
-You can hire just a single person in an entirely different country without worrying about legal entity paperwork or local licenses.
+EORs, on the other hand, don’t have minimum employee requirements.
+You can hire a single person in a different country without worrying about legal entity paperwork or local licenses.
 Legal and regulatory compliance is one of the biggest challenges companies face when setting up an entity themselves, along with:

 • Financial compliance